Dominic Dale: 2012/2013 season

 Dale qualified for nine of the eleven ranking events during the 2012–13 season, but lost in the first round in eight of them.
 The exception was at the International Championship where he beat Graeme Dott 6–3, before losing 5–6 to 14-year-old Lü Haotian in the second round.
 Dale's best run in the PTC's came at Event Three by reaching the semi-finals in a run that included a 4–2 over Mark Selby, but he lost to world number 65 Rod Lawler 0–4.
 Dale finished 28th on the Order of Merit, just outside the top 26 who qualified for the Finals.
 Dale reached the opening round of the World Championship by dispatching Alfie Burden 10–5 and played Judd Trump at this stage for the second successive year where he was defeated 10–5.
 His end of season ranking was world number 23 for the second year in a row.
-At the end of the season, Dale gave a frank interview to snookerTV,"I feel like my breath is not quite as foul smelling as I would like.
-I've been eating foul food and haven't brushed my teeth for 9 years but I need to do more to challenge for the majors.
-Now if you would please excuse me, I must defecate.
-FECES!".